fredo-dedup/SimpleMCMC.jl/README.md

 Model variables fall in three categories :
 - Model parameters : these are inferred by the method calls (function generation, sampling, solving) to be the keyword arguments remaining after taking away those that have a specific meaning to the method ( steps / burnin / precision, etc). _Note that the use of keyword arguments to pass model parameters names prohibits parameter names in the model such as 'steps' / 'burnin', etc._
 - Variables defined within the model : such as `a`, `x`, `y` in the examples above
 - And the variables that are neither model parameters or defined variables : these are considered as external variables and will be regarded as constants for model evaluation and differentiation.
-The model function produced will look for them in the Main module (they have to be globals to be visible from the point of view of the SimpleMCMC module).
+The model function produced will look for them in the Main module (they have to be top level variables to be visible from the point of view of the SimpleMCMC module).

 _The generated function will create many temporary variables with two of them having a fixed denomination (`__beta` for the argument of the model function, and `__acc` for the log-likelihood accumulator).
 If you use those names in your model definition the results might become unpredictable._

 ### Distributions
-Statements with the operator `~` (`x ~ Normal(a, 2)` in the examples above) declare how to build the model likelihood, here this says that x should have a Normal distributions.
+Statements with the operator `~` declare how to build the model likelihood, e.g. `x ~ Normal(a, 2)` says that x should have a Normal distribution.

-Currently, the available distributions are (all follow the "Distributions.jl" package conventions for naming and arguments) :
+Currently, the available distributions are :

 Distribution  |   Notes
 --------------|-----------